midlantica/LovelyBunchOfCoconuts/content/quotes/the-power-under-the-constitution-will-always-be-in-the-people.md

 ---
-title: "The power under the Constitution will always be in the people"
+title: 'The power under the Constitution will always be in the people'
 ---

 ## "The power under the Constitution will always be in the people."